deep-maheshwari/MIPS-Simulator/README.md

 The Simulator Phase 2
 -

-Run the file Phase2/pipelined_simulator.py
+Run the file Phase2/Pipelined_simulator.py
-In the above file specify path for Phase1/bubble_sort.asm file in Simulate function line no. 715
+In the above file specify path for Phase1/bubble_sort.asm file in Simulate function line no. 716

 The Phase 2 required to form a pipelined simulation of MIPS assembler and use data forwarding.
-Final output of the program will be number of stalls and Instructions per cycle(IPC).
+Final output of the program will be number of stalls, sorted data (bubble_sort.asm as input) and Instructions per cycle(IPC).

+Simulation Procedure:-
+-

+1) This program will simulate these discrete events in a longitudinal way in which the order of stages is WB, MEM, EX, ID, IF.

+2) The program finally calculates the cycles by taking into account stalls and data forwarding through latches according to MIPS format.

+3) The cycle data is generated in an Excel Sheet which is modified and attached in Phase2/cycles.xlsx which gives the timeline of cycles being executed along with the stalls.
+Its screenshot is attached below:

+Threaded Simulation (Optional):-
+-

+Run the file Phase2/Threaded_Simulator.py
+In the above file specify path for Phase1/bubble_sort.asm file in Simulate function line no. 729

 Simulation Procedure:-
 -